kenatiod/MUT/Understanding Machine Understanding.md

 Detecting and mitigating AI hallucinations is an active area of research and development.
 Some approaches focus on improving the quality and diversity of training data, aiming to reduce the likelihood of models learning to generate false information.
 Others explore techniques for explicitly fact-checking machine-generated outputs against reliable sources of information.

-Grounding is emerging as a promising approach to mitigate and detect hallucinations in AI systems, particularly large language models.
+Grounding is emerging as a promising approach to mitigate and detect hallucinations in AI systems, particularly Large Language Models.
 Grounding refers to connecting an AI's knowledge and outputs to external, verifiable information sources or real-world contexts.
 This approach can help constrain the model's generations and provide a basis for fact-checking its outputs.

 One key method of grounding is retrieval-augmented generation (RAG), where an LLM is combined with an external knowledge base or search capability.
 Before generating a response, the system retrieves relevant information from trusted sources to inform and constrain its output.
 Lewis et al. (2020) demonstrated that RAG models produce more factual and verifiable text while maintaining the fluency of standard language models.
 Similarly, Shuster et al. (2021) showed that grounding dialogue models in external knowledge sources significantly reduced hallucinations in open-domain conversations.